Ghabri-EL/WebComicApp/StayAtHomies/README.txt

 Story 11 :
 In order to save panels to a list , use the top bar "Panel" menu .
-Make sure you have 2 characters into the current panel , then use the "save" option on the Panel menu .
+Make sure you have 2 characters into the current panel , then use the "save" option on the model.Panel menu .
 This will save the panels to the bottom comic strip section .

 Story 12 :
 To go back and work on a previous panel , simply click on the panel you desire to open again .